danielstern/tau.js/readme.md

 ## Quick Start
 Before you start, you need to have you OpenAI API Key ready.

+- Install Tau
+- write a simple application
+- start the dev server

 ## Why Use Tau.js?
 - Simplifies awkward and tricky Websocket interface into a handy async/await interface
 - Includes sophisticated debug server and application (especially helps for debugging sound)